sdasgup3/PLDI19-ArtifactEvaluation/README.md

 The idea is same as above except the fact that for each immediate instruction of immediate operand width as 8, we create 256 instances of the assembly instruction each corresponding to 256 immediate values and test all of them by spawning 256 software threads.

 In the example below, we will be testing the instruction psrlq_xmm_imm8 for just 4 immediate operand values (0-3).
+The shell commands below (1) Prepare a work directory containing 256 instances of the instruction under test, (2) Trim the number of instances to 4, and (3) Test all the instances using a set of 6630 inputs states.
 ```bash
 $ cd ~/TestArena
 $ ~/Github/binary-decompilation/x86-semantics/scripts/process_spec.pl --prepare_concrete_imm --opcode psrlq_xmm_imm8 --workdir concrete_instances/immediate-variants/psrlq_xmm_imm8